i-c-grant/ni-meister-gedi-biomass/docs/nmbim_on_maap_guide.md

 ## Quick Start
 Here are minimal instructions to run the NMBIM algorithm on MAAP for a given spatial and temporal query.

+### 1. Create Parameter Rasters
-1. Create parameter rasters (HSE and k_allom) according to your chosen parameterization method
+Create height scaling exponent (HSE) and allometric coefficient (k_allom) rasters according to your chosen parameterization method:
    - Format: GeoTIFF in EPSG:4326 projection
    - Names must end in `hse.tif` and `k_allom.tif`
    - Ensure complete coverage of your area of interest

+### 2. Define Processing Boundary
-2. Create boundary layer for the region to be processed
+Create a boundary layer for the region to be processed:
    - Format: GeoPackage (.gpkg) or Shapefile (.shp) in EPSG:4326
    - Best practice: Generate from rasters to ensure complete parameterization
    - Must only include areas with valid HSE and k_allom values
    - Multiple polygons supported but must not overlap

+### 3. Configure Processing Pipeline
-3. Get or create a configuration file
+Get or create a configuration file:
    - Option A: Use an existing config file (see config/config.yaml in the ni-meister-gedi-biomass repository for a default)
    - Option B: Create new config file:
      - Name as `config.yaml` or `config.yml`